rsdoiel/antenna/archives/2025/planet_2025.23.md

 ## Guterres calls for an end to ocean ‘plunder’ as UN summit opens in France

-date: 2025-06-09, from: United Nations, Climate Change
+date: 2025-06-09, from: United Nations, Economic Development

 With the Mediterranean glittering in the background, UN Secretary-General António Guterres opened the Third United Nations Ocean Conference on Monday, delivering a blunt indictment of humanity’s fractured relationship with the sea.